The translation of this document is outdated.

 government with the following duties:

-a) preparation of draft decisions of the city or municipality
+a) preparation of draft decisions of the council;

 b) verification of lawfulness and expediency of the decisions